telerik/blazor-docs/components/grid/editing/overview.md

     * For example, you may want to update the view-model only on success of the data service with the model returned from the server.
 Another thing you may want to do is to inform the user for server (async, remote) validation errors such as duplicates.
 You can find examples of both in the [Remote Validation sample project](https://github.com/telerik/blazor-ui/tree/master/grid/remote-validation).

 * The CRUD event handlers must be `async Task` and **not** `async void`.
-A Task can be properly awaited and allows working with services and contexts.
-When the method returns `void`, the execution of the context operations is not actually awaited, and you may get errors from the context (such as "Cannot access a disposed object.
+A Task can be properly awaited and allows working with services and contexts, and lets the grid update after the actual data source operations complete.

+    * When the method returns `void`, the execution of the context operations is not actually awaited, and you may get errors from the context (such as "Cannot access a disposed object.
 A common cause of this error is disposing a context that was resolved from dependency injection and then later trying to use the same context instance elsewhere in your application" or "A second operation started on this context before a previous operation completed.
 This is usually caused by different threads using the same instance of DbContext").
+The grid may also re-render before the actual data update happens and you may not see the result.

 * The Grid uses `Activator.CreateInstance<TItem>();` to generate a new item when an Insert action is invoked, so the Model should have a Parameterless constructor defined.
 A workaround might be [invoking Insert through the grid state]({%slug grid-state%}#initiate-editing-or-inserting-of-an-item) and creating the object with your own code.